mwherman2000/indy-arm/README.md

 - Applications Layer (23), (44), and (12)
 - Technology Layer (30), (49), and (15)

-### Viewpoints
+### All-in Viewpoint

-The INDY ARM is illustrated in the following “all in” viewpoint.
+The INDY ARM is illustrated in the following “All-in” viewpoint.
 The INDY ARM is an actual queryable model – it is not a drawing (e.g. a Visio or PowerPoint diagram).

 The Narration section that follows the graphic includes a description of each of the numbered bullets.